al6obasi/Smartway/README.md

 1- news tab :

-				view to show the latest 5 news , expand specific news , see comments .
-Add posts , Add comment 2- polls tab :
+				view to show the latest 5 posts , expand specific post , see comments .
+Add posts , Add comments 2- polls tab :

 				view the previous polls with results, participate in poll once , add a new poll and manage it .